Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Setting and fundamental concepts

 with $\Lambda_L = [-L,L]^d$.
 Furthermore, if $P= P_0$ is the Fermi projection of an operator satisfying the hypotheses of Proposition~\ref{prop:GQS} and admitting a GWB that is exponentially localized or $s$-localized, with $s>1$, the equality

 holds true pointwise, since $\w_{\gamma,a}\in \Ran P_0\subset \mathcal{D}_{\bf A}\subset C(\R^2)$ by Proposition~\ref{prop:GQS}\ref{item:C2} and $\w_{\gamma,{a}}$ satisfies \eqref{LinftyEstimate}.

 We emphasize a crucial point: the fact that $P_0$ is an exponentially localized projection does \emph{not} imply that the GWFs appearing in \eqref{braket2} are themselves exponentially localized, as it is explained in \cite{MonacoPanatiPisanteTeufel2018} for the periodic case.
-While the exponential localization of $P_0$ is a mere consequence of the gap condition, via Combes--Thomas estimates, the existence of an exponentially localized Wannier basis is related - in the periodic case - to the Chern triviality of the vector bundle associated to $P_0$ \cite{Panati2007,BrouderPanati2007,FiMoPa_2,CoHeNe2015,Kuchment2016,CorneanMonacoMoscolari2019}
+While the exponential localization of $P_0$ is a mere consequence of the gap condition, via Combes--Thomas estimates, the existence of an exponentially localized Wannier basis is related - in the periodic case - to the Chern triviality of the vector bundle associated with $P_0$ \cite{Panati2007,BrouderPanati2007,FiMoPa_2,CoHeNe2015,Kuchment2016,CorneanMonacoMoscolari2019}.
+Notice, moreover, that not every orthonormal basis is able to capture the topological properties of the former vector bundle.
+Indeed, if one relaxes the definition of GWB, allowing \eg an orthonormal basis whose elements are localized around circles of increasing radii as in \cite{Prodan}, it is always possible to find an exponentially localized orthonormal basis such that \eqref{braket2} holds true, see \cite{MoscolariPanati}.
+In this sense, the definition of GWB is a good compromise between generality and ability to \virg{read} the vanishing of the Chern character.

 \goodbreak